Kevlar Thread From SageZander UK

 - Heat resistance

-Generally, Kevlar® thread is yellow in colour.
+Generally, Kevlar® thread consists of a natural yellow.
 However, we also supply black Kevlar® thread.
 The black colour component is melted in the actual raw material mix before extrusion, so the black thread extruded contains this colour within the fibre itself, rather than being dyed onto it later which would result in a lower colourfastness.

 It is possible to dye Kevlar, but this is not an easy task.
 We dye red Kevlar thread and other colours.
 There are limitations to consider but getting small quantities of blue or red Kevlar thread is a possibility.